Avedis Donabedian: Research and writings

-Donabedian collated the growing literature of health services research as it appeared through the 1950s and early 1960s and presented his findings in a lengthy paper in 1966 with the title “Evaluating the Quality of Medical Care”.
+Donabedian collated the growing literature of health services research as it appeared through the 1950s and early 1960s and presented his findings in a lengthy paper in 1966 with the title "Evaluating the Quality of Medical Care".
 This summation and analysis brought him immediate fame and is still widely cited and read: it was reprinted by The Milbank Quarterly in 2005.
 In it he sets out the necessity of examining the quality of health provision in the aspects of structure, process and outcome.

 Much of his subsequent work was a detailed exposition of the concepts and methods required to examine these fundamental aspects of health care.
 He was an early exponent of systems management in health services.
 He strove to define every aspect of quality in health systems and proposed models for its measurement in over 100 papers and 11 books.
 These include access to health care, completeness and accuracy in medical records, observer bias, patient satisfaction, and cultural preferences in health care.
-The summation of his efforts is found in his trilogy, Explorations in quality assessment and monitoring (1980–85), a massive work of personal scholarship and analytical thought brought to bear on every aspect of health care provision.
+The summation of his efforts is found in his trilogy, Explorations in quality assessment and monitoring (1980–1985), a massive work of personal scholarship and analytical thought brought to bear on every aspect of health care provision.
 Here he suggests seven pillars of quality: efficacy, efficiency, optimality, acceptability, legitimacy, equity, and cost.

 Personal life

 Donabedian had a wife, Dorothy Salibian, and three sons.
-In the preface to his final large book, The Methods and Findings of Quality Assessment and Monitoring (1985), he regrets that “for all these years, my wife and children suffered the inevitable deprivations caused by my constant labors… Home is the aged wanderer they scarcely know, sitting by the domestic hearth, dozing into sleep.”
+In the preface to his final large book, The Methods and Findings of Quality Assessment and Monitoring (1985), he regrets that "for all these years, my wife and children suffered the inevitable deprivations caused by my constant labors...
+Home is the aged wanderer they scarcely know, sitting by the domestic hearth, dozing into sleep."
 By this time he already had a diagnosis of prostate cancer.
 He died peacefully at his home in Ann Arbor, Michigan, 15 years later.

-His personal philosophy is perhaps best summed up in his statement, “Systems awareness and systems design are important for health professionals, but are not enough.
+His personal philosophy is perhaps best summed up in his statement, "Systems awareness and systems design are important for health professionals, but are not enough.
 They are enabling mechanisms only.
-It is the ethical dimension of individuals that is essential to a system’s success.
-Ultimately, the secret of quality is love.”
+It is the ethical dimension of individuals that is essential to a system's success.
+Ultimately, the secret of quality is love."

-He wrote personal poetry all his life, but none of it was published.
+He wrote personal poetry all his life, but none of it was published, save for two pamphlets originally given to his close friends.